joeslee94/faze/AdditionalInformation.md

 - Length of fish
   - Measured in in
   - Decimal value up to 2 decimal points
-- Username
-  - Foreign key
+- Foreign keys
-- Location
+  - Username and Location
-  - Foreign key

 ---